Below is a closeup of the carry through strips I made previously. Next I'll probably get sticky doing the actual building of the tip panels.

 Cut into strips this is where they fit in the spar system of the wingtips.
 Note the piece of hardwood added to the balsa cross grain shearweb that will prevent any tendency for crushing in this area.

-The uni-directional carbon material comes from AMT.
-The roll I got is 300mm wide.
-I cut this into four 75mm wide strips.
-Next you need to find a flat surface to work on.
-I scrounged two pieces of 40 mm thick bullet proof glass from a revamped bank that work perfect for this.
 Next step is to wax up a strip of mylar.
 Then cut the carbon material to slightly wider than you require.
 Mix up some epoxy and pour it on the carbon.
 I then used a hard roller to make ensure the carbon is fully saturated.
 Then lay on the next layer of carbon and repeat the rolling process.
 I had to lay four strips of carbon to get the desired thickness of ±0.7mm.

 Once you're happy that the carbon has been fully impregnated by epoxy take some paper towel and blot up the excess epoxy by rolling with the hard roller again.
 This takes care of any unneccessary weight.